 France is split into four main climatic zones.
 The eastern side of the country is influenced by the Atlantic Ocean resulting in milder temperatures and higher rainfall.
 Rainfall is spread evenly across the year.
-The continental land mass influences the west of the country leading to hotter summers and colder winters.
+The continental landmass influences the west of the country leading to hotter summers and colder winters.
 Rain is much more seasonal falling predominantly in the cooler months.
-The mediterranean is characterised by hot summers and cold winters.
+The Mediterranean is characterized by hot summers and cold winters.
 Rainfall is less in this region and the cooler months experience the most rain.
-The last region are the mountain ranges.
+The last regions are the mountain ranges.
 The weather in these areas is much more unstable and storms are likely in the summer months.
 Temperatures are generally cooler than other areas in summer and snow falls on the peaks in the winter months.

-We have travelled to France in both July and September and have never had our plans significantly altered by the weather.
-The rainy days we have had are always a great opportunity to catch up on some washing and generally taking things easy.
+We have traveled to France in July, August, and September and have never had our plans significantly altered by the weather.
+The rainy days we have had are always a great opportunity to catch up on some washing and generally take things easy.

 accuweather.com provides future forecasts on an hourly and daily basis as well as rain radars and the usual data.
 It is also available online and as an app on Android and Apple.

 meteofrance.com is the official meteorological service for the country.
 The website is in French only although you can generally navigate around it or use Google’s translate option to assist.
 An app is offered in both Android and Apple.

 france-montagnes.com provides a range of information about the mountain areas of France including the weather.
 It covers the Alps, the Pyrénées, Vosges, Massif Central and Jura ranges.
 The weather information is a little more limited but still a great resource to see what current conditions are like.